abdrahmansoltan/Learning-Notes/Git/01-Git.md

 - At its core, Git is like a **key-value store**
   - key -> Hash of the data (SHA-1)
   - value -> Data
-- Git does not use **small** tracking files throughout a repository -- everything is contained within the .git directory in the top-level directory of the repository.
+- Git does not use **small** tracking files throughout a repository -- everything is contained within the `.git` directory in the top-level directory of the repository.
 - Git does not use small tracking files throughout a repository -- everything is contained within the .git directory in the top-level directory of the repository.
   - it does so by taking snapshot of the entire file at each step/stage

-### advantages of distributed version control
+### Advantages of distributed version control

 - no need to communicate with a central server
 - faster